The 19 Most Romantic Restaurants in Dallas-Ft. Worth

 White tablecloths, candles, and fragrant aromas set the scene for an internationally inspired date.
 Traditional Indian fare meets French technique for a standout evening of culinary adventure and sophistication.
 Seafood, lamb, chicken, and vegetarian options make it easy to create your own sampling of flavors ideal for feeding each other over giggles and a few glasses of wine (if that’s how y’all like to roll).

 French restaurants always have a slight advantage over other eateries when it comes to romance, and Parigi is no exception.
 The intimate bistro features a new menu twice each month, focusing on seasonality and local sourcing to create masterful dishes that are sure to impress your date with their artful presentation and fresh flavors.
 Ask for a cozy two-top in the dining room or on the patio out front to recreate a Parisian sidewalk cafe experience in the heart of Dallas.

 How to book: Call 214-521-0295 to reserve.

 If ever there was a restaurant specifically designed for romance, it would be the seven-table Gorji.
-With zero televisions, no children allowed, and a dedicated server to wait on you all night long, it may be hard to muster a date anywhere else after this experience.
-Better still, the gratuity is included, so at the end of the meal you can focus on the person opposite you instead of a calculator.
+With zero televisions, no children allowed, and a dedicated server to wait on you all night long, it may be hard to go on as special a date anywhere else after this experience.
+Better still, the gratuity is included, so at the end of the meal, you can focus on the person opposite you instead of the calculator on your Apple Watch.